ydahal1/ydahal1/jokes.md

+1. Why do programmers prefer dark mode?
+Because light attracts bugs!

-1. Why did the software engineer go broke?
+2. Why did the developer go broke?
 Because he lost his domain in a phishing attack!

-2. Why did the computer go to the doctor?
+3. Why did the computer go to the doctor?
+Because it had a virus!
-   It had a virus and needed an antivirus!

-3. Why was the developer always hungry?
+4. Why was the computer cold?
+It left its Windows open!
-   Because they constantly had "byte"-sized appetites!

-4. Why did the software engineer bring a ladder to work?
-   Because they wanted to reach the "cloud"!

 [
-Wed Jul 19 02:45:56 UTC 2023
+Thu Jul 20 01:22:23 UTC 2023
  ]